WasabiLib/wasabilib-for-node/readme.md

-#Would you like to contribute?
-Please send a message to info@wasabilib.org

 # Documentation
 The WasabiLib project follows the approach to handle ajax requests and responses in a simple and convenient way.
 It consists of a client side implementation of a notification center which handles recipients and server-side counterparts for the recipients called response types.